-Before reading this topic, be sure that you have read and understood all the instructions for Simple Installation.
-That topic includes full instructions for the simplest (and most common) type of DBT installation.
-This topic, in contrast, does not give full instructions for a more complex installation, but simply explains how to modify the Simple Installation steps to customize your installation.
+Before reading this topic, you should read through the instructions for a Simple Installation.
+That topic covers all the basic instructions for installing DBT.
+This topic simply explains how to modify the Simple Installation steps to customize your own installation.

-There are three different ways to modify the Simple Installation instructions covered here.
-You can easily elect to:
+There are a few ways to modify a Simple Installation.
+You can elect to:

 Each of these customizations is covered in a separate section below.

-If this is all you want to do, the first thing to do is reconsider.
-The Simple Installation procedure in fact installs all or nearly all features anyhow.
-The only features you're likely to miss this way are the French Braille Fonts, which are not generally of interest outside of French-speaking nations.
+The first thing to know here is that the Simple Installation installs nearly all DBT features already.
+The extra features are the French Braille Fonts, which are generally of interest only in French-speaking nations.

 The remainder of the installation proceeds just as it does in the Simple Installation instructions.

 Note: If you want to install all features and set a custom location for either DBT or its activation storage, then you must instead follow the steps below in "Customization 4: Customize Which Features are Installed."
 You can modify the installation directories only if you select Custom in the dialog shown above.
 Under Custom you can elect to install each and every feature.